Are Phuket Beaches the most beautiful in South East Asia?

 Nai Thon Beach

 Banana Beach is the best for snorkelling and diving.
 Away from the noise and bustle.
 This is one of the main reasons that visitors come to Phuket is for snorkelling.
-Some beaches with a easy access to particular reefs that are just off the beach.
+Some beaches in Phuket Thailand offer easy access to particular reefs that are just off the beach.

 Nai Yang Beach